-Case Details Description

-Incident Date 06/23/2022

-OLES Case Number 2022-00734-3A

-Case Type Monitored

-Incident Types 1.
-Misconduct

-Allegations Inexcusable neglect of duty Other failure of good behavior Dishonesty

-Findings Sustained Sustained Sustained

-Penalty Initial: Dismissal Final: Dismissal

-Incident Summary An officer allegedly left a loaded firearm and a knife in a patrol vehicle.
-The officer was also allegedly dishonest during the investigation.
+Case Details Description Incident Date 01/22/2022 OLES Case Number 2022-00954-2A Case Type Monitored Incident Types 1.
+Significant Interest - Other Allegations Inexcusable neglect of duty Dishonesty Other failure of good behavior Findings 1.
+Sustained 2.
+Sustained 3.
+Sustained Penalty Initial: Dismissal Final: Resigned In Lieu of Dismissal Incident Summary Seven level of care staff members on a unit engaged in misconduct including overfamiliarity, neglect, failure to report, failure to document and dishonesty.

-Disposition The hiring authority sustained the allegations and determined dismissal was the appropriate penalty.
-The OLES concurred with the hiring authority's determinations.
-The officer filed an appeal with the State Personnel Board but subsequently withdrew it.
-Investigative Assessment Rating: Sufficient The department complied with policies and procedures governing the investigative process.
-Disciplinary Assessment Rating: Sufficient The department complied with policies and procedures governing the disciplinary process.
+Disposition The hiring authority sustained all allegations and determined dismissals were the appropriate penalty.
+OLES concurred with the hiring authority's determinations.
+One staff member resigned prior to the service of the disciplinary action.
+The remaining six filed appeals with the State Personnel Board.
+Four of the remaining six staff members agreed to resign in lieu of dismissal.
+OLES concurred with the settlements as they achieved the ultimate goal of separating the employees from the department.
+The remaining two staff members entered into settlement agreements wherein they agreed to suspensions of 40 days and four months respectively.
+OLES concurred with the final settlements as it was learned that the two staff members' misconduct was not as egregious, did not affect resident safety and was not likely to recur.
+Investigative Assessment Overall Rating: Sufficient The department complied with policies and procedures governing the investigative process.
+Disciplinary Assessment Overall Rating: Sufficient The department complied with policies and procedures governing the disciplinary process.